This page is part of the 10N-Matrix for a high quality conduct of pediatric anesthesia care.

 A large number of children still experience significant pain in the perioperative period.
 Poor pain control remains a significant problem following hospital discharge.

-- altered behaviour (emotional)
+- altered behavior (emotional)

 - subsequent altered pain perception